Payment Card Industry (PCI) Data Security Standard (DSS)

 3.5.1

-is the list of encryption keys active in that environment.- The first item in the list is the key being used to encrypt data.
+ciphersis the list of encryption keys active in that environment.- The first item in the list is the key being used to encrypt data.

 - Subsequent items, each with their own version number, are used to decrypt older data.

-.- Usually a 2048 bit RSA private key.
+key_encrypting_keyis thekey-encrypting key.- Usually a 2048 bit RSA private key.

-.- This file was encrypted using the RSA public key contained in the
+key_filenameis the file name of thedata-encrypting key.- This file was encrypted using the RSA public key contained in the

-key-encrypting key
+key-encrypting keyabove.

 - This file was encrypted using the RSA public key contained in the

-is the encryption algorithm and block cipher in use.- For example:
+cipher_nameis the encryption algorithm and block cipher in use.- For example:

-, specifies AES 256 bit encryption and uses the CBC block cipher.
+aes-256-cbc, specifies AES 256 bit encryption and uses the CBC block cipher.

 - For example:

-specifies how the encrypted data is encoded into a text form for storage.- For example:
+encodingspecifies how the encrypted data is encoded into a text form for storage.- For example:

-specifies Base 64 encoding without the trailing newline.
+base64strictspecifies Base 64 encoding without the trailing newline.

 - For example: